tokens

 - The

-nameLikefilter performs case-insensitive partial matching, making it ideal for search functionality.
+nameLikeandsymbolLikefilters perform case-insensitive partial matching, making them ideal for search functionality. - The